klmcwhirter/upd-indicator/README.md

 ## Approach

 GNOME extensions are typically written with GJS - where GJS ironically stands for [JavaScript for GNOME](https://gjs.guide/).
-While other languages can be used, the Javascript bindings are most common.

 ## Status

 2025-05-29 I have just created this repo and put up a call to action at [Bluefin - flexible update indicator project](https://universal-blue.discourse.group/t/bluefin-flexible-update-indicator-project/8844).
 2025-05-30 Got a rough draft of the status bar UI completed and captured a demo amimated gif.
 See above.
+2025-06-05 The summary display is working; although notification is _possible_ it is not clear how to do that.
+It is disabled for now.

 ## Reference
 - https://gjs.guide/